 Book Clubs: A Simple Homeschool Co-Op

 Last month I shared five steps to start a homeschool co-op at So You Call Yourself a Homeschooler.
-This month, I’m sharing how to start a simple book club as a homeschool co-op based on my experience this past school year […]
+This month, I’m sharing how to start a simple book club as a homeschool co-op based on my experience this past school year launching and running a girls book club with a handful […]

 Five Steps to Start a Homeschool Co-Op